Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 After Canadian prices, $20 steaks felt like stealing.

 The Ohio Turnpike taught us about America's interstate system.
-This toll road opened in 1955 and was originally called the "Ohio-Indiana Turnpike."
+This toll road opened in 1955 and is officially named the "James W. Shocknessy Ohio Turnpike," after the first chairman of the turnpike commission.
 It costs about $20 to cross Ohio, but the smooth pavement and 70 mph limit are worth it.
 We passed Cleveland, where the Cuyahoga River famously caught fire in 1969, sparking the environmental movement.
 Now it's clean enough for fish, which says something about American resilience.

 Pennsylvania to Maryland: Where Mountains Welcome Us Home